siljamdev/Tebas/README.md

 Additionally, the [numerical exit codes](./documentation/exitCodes.md) can give a lot of information about what went wrong.

 ### Templates
-Each project has a template linked to it, that provides functionality in the form of scripts and globals.
+Each project has a template linked to it, that provides functionality in the form of scripts to run in projects and globals that run at template-level.
 Templates are user made.
 They are files with the `.tbtem` extension.
 You can double click them to install them.
 Install templates directly from the [Official Tebas Registry](https://github.com/siljamdev/Tebas-Registry).

 ### Plugins
-Plugins are global, and also provide functionality in the form of scripts and globals.
+Plugins are global, and also provide functionality in the form of scripts to run in projects and globals that run at plugin-level.
 They are user made.
 They are files with the `.tbplg` extension.
 You can double click them to install them.
 Install plugins directly from the [Official Tebas Registry](https://github.com/siljamdev/Tebas-Registry).

 ## Installation
 You can install Tebas for Windows, Linux and MacOS with the portable executables from the [releases](https://github.com/siljamdev/Tebas/releases/latest).